SamuelPlays/BastionBotDocs/docs/api-keys.md

 Read [this article](https://dev.twitch.tv/docs/v5/guides/authentication/#registration) on [How to get Twitch API Client ID & Client Secret](https://dev.twitch.tv/docs/v5/guides/authentication/#registration).

+## Rocket League User Key

+!!! info ""
+    Required by `rocketLeague` command.

+[Rocket League's API](https://api.rocketleague.com) is currently in closed beta.
+So, you can't request an API key yet.
+Therefore, you can't use this command yet.
+Only a selected few have access their API.
+And Bastion is one of them, so the public Bastion bot can make use of the `rocketLeague` command.
+As soon as they allow public access to their API, you can request an API key and use the `rocketLeague` command in your self hosted Bastion.

 ## Musixmatch API Key

 !!! info ""